Dragorn421/z64-romhack-tutorials/custom actors/part00_setup/index.md

 I recommend putting the actor towards the center and Link to the side, it will work out better with what's next in this tutorial.

 Inject the scene into the ROM, run the game, and load the scene you just injected.

+You do *not* need to inject the scene each time you edit, compile and inject the actor.
+You only need to inject the scene once.
+You also don't need to inject the actor again if you just want to edit the scene.

 If everything works, the game should not crash and display a message at the top of the screen: